 For students, particularly low-income first-generation students, to successfully transition from high school to the workforce or college, it is often due to support from knowledgeable and supportive adults who provide extensive guidance and support during this transition.
 One Dream seeks to accomplish just that.
 Through trauma-informed

 For students, particularly low-income first-generation students, to successfully transition from high school to the workforce or college, it is often due to support from knowledgeable and supportive adults who provide extensive guidance and support during this transition.
 One Dream seeks to accomplish just that.
 Through trauma-informed interventions and support, One Dream understands that a person’s zip code should not dictate their life trajectory.
 It is a foundational understanding that the color of one’s skin, culture, and/or sexual orientation should never create a direct entry into the school-to-prison pipeline but should be celebrated as the strength supporting their movement into the pipeline of generational wealth and prosperity.
-That creation of generational wealth and establishment of financial equity not only leads to violence reduction and prevention for the individual but positively impacts the families of these young people and some of our most disenfranchised communities.
+That creation of generational wealth and establishment of financial equity not only leads to violence reduction and prevention for the individual but also positively impacts the families of these young people and some of our most disenfranchised communities.

 One Dream is a high school-based crossover student support model that utilizes Transition Specialists who work with and support students in high school, the summer after graduation, to and through their postsecondary pathways into a thriving, livable career track.
 Even though most institutes of higher education and other postsecondary c